radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 Figure 2.
 5 : Example of Bind Operations Details in an Access Report

->**Note – If both the Response Time Exceeding and the Error Codes to Report options are unchecked for ALL operations (Bind, Base search, One Levelsearch, Sub Tree search, Add, Modify, Delete and Compare), the detailed part of the report is not generated.
+>[!note] If both the Response Time Exceeding and the Error Codes to Report options are unchecked for ALL operations (Bind, Base search, One Levelsearch, Sub Tree search, Add, Modify, Delete and Compare), the detailed part of the report is not generated.
 If both Response Time Exceeding and the ErrorCodes to Report options are unchecked just for a specific kind of operation, the corresponding part of the report designated for the operation is empty.
 However, if one of these options is enabled for a specific operation and no operations of the type are found, the part is empty, but it is still included in the detailed report.**

 ### Audit Report